computeHOLO/OpenNest/README.md

 <p align="center">
   OpenNest is an open‑source, self‑hosted parental control and digital safety platform.
-  Transparent, customizable, and built for modern families.
+  honest, customizable, and built for modern families.
 </p>

 ---